Actindo-AG/Documentation/RetailSuiteAccounting/Operation/10_ManageReceipts.md

 ## Post a receipt

-External receipts uploaded to the system and not yet registered can be assigned manually in the *Accounting* module.
+External receipts uploaded in the system and not yet registered can be assigned manually in the *Accounting* module.
 The invoices uploaded in the *New documents* folder in the *Documents* module are recognized by the system and displayed in the *POST RECEIPTS* tab.

 #### Prerequisites